ministryofjustice/hmpps-education-and-work-plan-api/README.md

 | order by timestamp desc
 ```
 For example, if the memory usage is consistently high you may need to increase the memory allocated in the `helm_dploy/hmpps-education-and-work-plan-api/values.yaml` file env var `JAVA_OPTS`.

+## API external dependencies
+This API consumes, and is therefore dependent on, data from the following APIs:

+* `hmpps-auth` - Standard HMPPS Digital configuration; used for Spring Security.
+* `application-insights` - Standard HMPPS Digital configuration; used for telemetry and event tracing.

+## API consumers
+The following are the known consumers of this API.
+Any changes to this API - especially breaking or potentially breaking
+changes should consider the use case of these consumers.

+As is standard in HMPPS projects the term "service UI" specifically means the node/express service codebase; and not the
+UI running in the browser.
+UI's running in the browser do not make xhr/ajax style requests directly to the APIs.

+* `hmpps-eduction-and-work-plan-ui` - The Education and Work Plan service UI (aka PLP)
+The REST API endpoints exposed by this API are consumed by the service UI.
+Roles required are `ROLE_EDUCATION_WORK_PLAN_EDITOR` or
+`ROLE_EDUCATION_WORK_PLAN_VIEWER` - see the individual controller methods and/or swagger spec for specific details.
+* `hmpps-ciag-careers-induction-ui` - The CIAG Induction service UI
+The CIAG Induction service UI consumes the `GET` endpoint in order to retrieve action plan details for a list of prison
+numbers (prisoners).
+The role required is `ROLE_EDUCATION_WORK_PLAN_VIEWER`